*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 If you are looking for an elementary school feel, in which the whole class advances as a team, Finland might not be the right place for your higher education studies.
 Studying here is very independent.

-In my studies in Haaga-Helia, I loved that our class had students with various backgrounds and I enjoyed listening to all their different perspectives.
-It not only gave me great contacts, but also a lot of fresh ideas.
+In my studies at Haaga-Helia, I love that my program has students from various backgrounds, and I enjoy listening to all their perspectives.
+This has not only given me great new friends but also a lot of fresh ideas.
 Find out more about Haaga-Helia for international students.

-If you are looking for a nine to five schedule, it’s rare.
-You may have three days of school a week, a bunch of independent work and a big group assignment which you’ll have to plan and schedule for yourself.
+If you are looking for a nine-to-five schedule, it’s rare.
+You may have three days of school a week, a bunch of independent work, and a big group assignment, which you’ll have to plan and schedule.

 To be more specific, your advancement is unique.
 Because of a thing called recognizing of prior learning, you can test your way through many courses if you already have the skills.

 For example, I passed my French, German, Swedish, and English courses by showing the teacher my knowledge through an interview and then taking the final course exam.
-12 credits in my pocket in one week.
+This approach helped me secure 12 credits in one week.

 Lastly, teachers truly evaluate you based on your know-how in Finland.
 Their salary doesn’t depend on the advancement of their students.